dubiousjim/dcron/crontab.5.markdown

 also be scheduled to run.
 This technique can be used to have a common job scheduled as @noauto that several other jobs depend on (and so call as a subroutine).

+	# don't ever schedule this job on its own; only run it when it's triggered
+	# as a "dependency" of another job (see below), or when the user explicitly
+	# requests it through the "cron.update" file (see crond(8))
+	@noauto ID=namedjob date

 Command execution
 -----------------